 I bet if you have a tray of golden baked, nutrition-packed Zucchini And Sweet Potato Slice in your fridge; your mornings will become a whole heap easier.
 Just warm a slice of this delicious Zucchini And Sweet Potato traybake for each member of your family for breakfast or wrap in parchment paper and pack along with salad for lunch.
-Your day is sorted!

-When the older boy started finishing his lunch at recess when it was barely 10 in the morning, I knew I was in trouble.
+When Rivs, my older boy started finishing his lunch at recess when it was barely 10 in the morning, I knew I was in trouble.
 Little boy food was just not going to cut it for him while Rish, my littler boy was still only interested in playing handball and trading Pokemon cards at school lunch instead of eating.
 Needless to say, school lunches became a bit of a challenge.
 Finding the right thing to pack that would not only satiate the older one’s growing appetite but interest the little one long enough to stop playing and eat, became my mission.

 My boys love savoury food, hot savoury food to be precise.
 It is not that I have spoiled them, it is my preference too, one that they have picked up on.
 So I got little Thermos food flasks and started heating up leftover pasta and fried rice from the previous night’s dinner for their lunches.
 As time went on, I got more creative with packing hot dumplings, grilled sandwiches and even soups.